C-Loftus/sight-free-talon/docs/src/philosophy.md

 The unconscious mind is often not rational in the long term and it will easily pick a moderately uncomfortable solution if it can be done quickly with little friction. however as anyone with chronic pain knows, enough of these moderately uncomfortable actions can quickly accumulate two a flare up of significant pain.

-As such when we are designing around chronic pain we can't simply look at baseline accessibility. we need to have designs that are such low friction and in some way do something totally unique that the old way of computer interaction couldn't do.
+As such when we are designing around chronic pain we can't simply look at baseline accessibility.
+We need to have designs that are such low friction and in some way do something totally unique that the old way of computer interaction couldn't do.

 # For Better Accessibility, Do Less